 Meet the Owner/Designer:

-Eighteen years ago, Candice Gwinn moved to New Orleans from suburban Atlanta with a bag of vintage clothese and $5,000.
+Nineteen years ago, Candice Gwinn moved to New Orleans from suburban Atlanta with a bag of vintage clothes and $5,000.
 She opened Trashy Diva with a partner in a small shop on Decatur Street.

 Trashy Diva began selling mostly vintage styles from the 1970s and '80s and later moved on to selling high-end vintage clothing and jewelry.
 It was after realizing that customers were loving the looks and styles of the 1940's and '50s but not the fit that Candice began to delve into clothing desgin.